pragtical/pragtical.github.io/docs/intro.md

 ### More Features

 Some of the additional features and enhancements include:

+* **Project Module Trust** - project-local Lua modules are gated behind trust prompts, making it explicit when a project is allowed to execute editor-side Lua code.

+* **Networking APIs** - built-in networking support is available for runtime features and plugins through Pragtical's Lua APIs.
+For restricted or minimal builds, networking can also be disabled at build time, which skips network Lua APIs and network-sensitive features such as remote Markdown images.

 * **Widgets** - more tightly integrated as part of the core for easier gui development and reusability, also ensuring that plugin developers can with